surajshetty3416/otto/otto/lib/docs/README.md

 Otto uses this library internally for it's application level features, for example [Otto Execution](https://github.com/frappe/otto/blob/develop/otto/otto/doctype/otto_execution/otto_execution.py).

+> [!WARNING]
+>
+> For additional features, it is not recommended to directly access the
+> underlying `OttoSession` DocType as this will change without any notice.
+>
+> If additional features are needed please open a [new issue](https://github.com/frappe/otto/issues/new).

 ## Examples

 A few short examples that illustrate how Otto can be used: